Ferry from Cairnryan to Larne in Ireland

 Cairnryan to Larne

 The ferry route is served by three ships.
-The European Causeway and The European Highlander carry out the majority of crossing and the journey will take 2 hours on these ships.
-The final vessel serving this Scotland to Ireland route is The P&O Express fastcraft which only takes an hour to speed you across the sea between Larne and Cairnryan.
+The European Causeway and The European Highlander carry out the majority of crossings.
+With the journey will take 2 hours on these ships.
+The final vessel serving this route is The P&O Express fastcraft.
+Which only takes an hour to speed you across the sea between Larne and Cairnryan.

 From Belfast you can reach Dublin and Southern Ireland within 2 hours.
 If you are travelling further on to places like Galway, Limerick or Cork then you will need to factor in about an extra 2 hours driving after reaching Dublin.